 - The main focus of Years 12/13 is to look at all the options available Post 18. - Pupils are made aware of the options available to them Post 18 including university or another HE institution, apprenticeships, and employment. - All pupils across Year 12 13 will receive the opportunity to attend 2 encounters over this period with technical education qualification providers/apprenticeship providers. - Pupils will be encouraged to find out more about STEM careers.
 All pupils across Years 7-13 are informed of resources to research STEM careers and encouraged to find out about these. - Pupils are encouraged to use the careers resources in more detail to explore different career areas and Post 18 Options. - All pupils in Years 7 13 are included in the distribution of resources, activities, information and events during key weeks throughout the year including National Careers Week and National Apprenticeship Week.
-Pupils are encouraged to engage with these activities and opportunities to widen their knowledge and future aspirations of the different options and careers available. - Pupils will work closely with their Tutor, and Head of Year, to enable them to make an informed next step Post 18. - Pupils are informed of The Russell Group 24 leading UK Universities. - Pupils are informed of any relevant in person and/or virtual work experience opportunities; careers fairs; apprenticeship and employer fairs; University & HE fairs and encouraged to apply/attend to speak to representative's first-hand about the opportunities/courses they offer. - Job investigation including local job market information and where to find opportunities. - Interview skills and preparation for interviews at University/employment. - Finding out about alternative routes to university and how to apply to these using Unifrog. - Recognising how to make a good application. - UCAS, applications and personal statement support. - Understanding pupil finance in HE. - Amazing Apprenticeships Presentation. - Labour Market Information (LMI) exploring different careers; qualifications needed; average salary; live vacancies; any apprenticeships available in that career area; jobs of the future; job prospects in the local York/North Yorkshire areas. - Career ready masterclasses and mentoring. - National Citizen Service presentation. - Year 12 pupils have the opportunity to undertake a 1 week work experience placement.

-- Pupils identified as potentially NEET, vulnerable or at risk of disengaging, are identified and offered the opportunity for a 1:2:1 careers interview. - Referral to the Learning and Work advisor for pupils who are potentially NEET or LAC, to offer more intensive support to aid a positive transition into a Post 18 destination.
+Pupils are encouraged to engage with these activities and opportunities to widen their knowledge and future aspirations of the different options and careers available. - Pupils will work closely with their Tutor, and Head of Year, to enable them to make an informed next step Post 18. - Pupils are informed of The Russell Group 24 leading UK Universities. - Pupils are informed of any relevant in person and/or virtual work experience opportunities; careers fairs; apprenticeship and employer fairs; University & HE fairs and encouraged to apply/attend to speak to representative's first-hand about the opportunities/courses they offer. - Job investigation including local job market information and where to find opportunities. - Interview skills and preparation for interviews at University/employment. - Finding out about alternative routes to university and how to apply to these. - Recognising how to make a good application. - UCAS, applications and personal statement support. - Understanding pupil finance in HE. - · Apprenticeships Presentation. - Labour Market Information (LMI) exploring different careers; qualifications needed; average salary; live vacancies; any apprenticeships available in that career area; jobs of the future; job prospects in the local York/North Yorkshire areas. - Career ready masterclasses and mentoring. - Year 12 pupils have the opportunity to undertake a 1 week work experience placement. - Pupils identified as potentially NEET, vulnerable or at risk of disengaging, are identified and offered the opportunity for a 1:2:1 careers interview. - Referral to the Learning and Employment advisor for pupils who are potentially LAC/with an EHCP, to support transition into a Post 18.